Routes · Namsan, Jung-gu

 Caveats and Plan B

 - The summit road after the hill loop is shared with cars and Seoul City Tour buses.
-There is a separated pedestrian path on the side, but mind the buses on tight bends.
+There is a separated pedestrian path, but mind the buses on tight bends.

-- Run the summit loop in the direction the route does.
-The road is one-way and it is much more comfortable to go with the flow of traffic.
+- Run the summit loop in the route direction.
+The road is one-way and more comfortable with the flow of traffic.

-- Water fountains cluster at the start and at the end of the 3.5 km hill section.
-If you are doing laps, carry a bottle.
+- Water fountains cluster at the start and the end of the 3.5 km hill section.
+Carry a bottle if you are doing laps.

 - The way down from the tower is steeper than the way up.
-Take care on the descent, especially after rain.
+Take care, especially after rain.

 From me

 If you have only run the Han River, this is the next route to try.
-It is the one I send people to when they want hill training without leaving central Seoul, and it is genuinely fun.
-The kind of hill that is hard enough to be worth doing but not so hard that you spend the whole run thinking about it.
-The first time I ran the full loop up to the tower, I stopped at the top, looked out, and immediately wanted to do it again.
+It is where I send people who want hill training without leaving central Seoul: hard enough to be worth doing, not so hard that you spend the whole run thinking about it.
+The first time I ran the full loop to the tower, I stopped at the top, looked out, and immediately wanted to do it again.

 · Quintin